knightsUCF/SingleCellAnalysis/main.md

 Single cell analysis aims to analyze the frequency significance of gene groups in a single cell.
 In the case of a cell injury, we can detect which genes seem significant in the regeneration process.

-The following is based on the research paper:
+The following data and methods are based on the research paper:

 https://www.biorxiv.org/content/10.1101/2020.05.13.094854v1